thinktecture-labs/basta-spring-2024-host-azure-openai-service-securely/readme.md

 az account set --subscription subscription-id
 ```

-You can then deploy the whole whole solution by executing:
+You can then deploy the whole solution by executing:

 ```bash
 cd Code